jinlab-washu/HapMap-BenchmarkSet-Manuscript/alignmentBasedValidation/SNVs/README.md

 * tabix

 ## Overall Pipeline
 The basis of the pipeline is to run ```bcftools mPileup``` on a BAM file to get a list of all variants present within the BAM file.
-We then use ```bcftools isec``` to compare the pileup result with the truthset, giving us our validation rate.
+We then use ```bcftools isec``` to compare the pileup result with the benchmarkset, giving us our validation rate.

 ### runMpileup.sh
 This code sets up all the directories and files needed for the mpileup run.
 To save time and resources we run mpilelup on each chromosome seperatly, so this file is used to loop over all the chromosomes.